Getting started

 Important

 Python >=3.10 is required to run specvizitor.
-If you have an older version of Python installed in your system, you can use conda to create a virtual environment with Python version 3.10+.
+If you have an older version of Python installed in your system, you can use conda to create a virtual environment with Python version 3.10+ (if you are looking for a minimal conda installer, check out miniforge).

 Install the latest version of specvizitor using pip: